AlaskaAirlines/auro-badge/demo/index.md

 ### On dark option

-Use the `ondark` attribute to render colors appropiatre for darker backgrounds.
+Use the `ondark` attribute to render colors appropriate for darker backgrounds.

 <div class="exampleWrapper--ondark">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/onDark.html) -->